 Eclectic decor didn’t officially hit the design scene until the late 19th century when architects began blending Gothic Revival and Neoclassic style elements.
 Gaining significant traction as a style in the early 20th century, eclectic decor is marked by a mix-and-match mentality, with a combination of rich textures, colors, and various eras of furniture for an aesthetic that’s at once historical, playful, and approachable.
 Taking inspiration from a variety of forms, eclectic decor borrows heavily from victorian, rustic, traditional, and art deco styles, with a dash of contemporary to modernize the style for everyday living and comfort.

-If you love the idea of mixing styles, colors, and textures, keep reading to explore how you can transform your office from drab to extravagantly eclectic!
+If you love the idea of mixing styles, colors, and textures, keep reading to explore how you can transform your space from drab to extravagantly eclectic!

 The beauty of eclectic decor is you don’t need to keep to any specific era or design.
 If you’re having trouble narrowing things down, try looking for victorian, midcentury modern, and art deco style furniture.
 These styles tend to play well with each other and have enough design elements in common to give your room a real designer touch.
 Generally, stained or painted wood furniture is a safe bet.
 Antique metal, glass, and wicker elements are fine, too.